Michael-JB/sloth-search/README.md

 This extension is still early in its development.
 These are some features and improvements that I would like to add in the future:

 - _User sessions._ A user would be able to start a session to index multiple pages.
 Queries would then be evaluated over the resulting index.
-- _Text highlighting._ At the moment, the extension only exposes a QA-style interface.
-It would be cool if it highlighted relevant text on the page (or gave citations).
+- _Text highlighting._ At the moment, the extension only exposes a QA-style interface with citations.
+It would be cool if it highlighted relevant text on the page.
 - _Support other document formats._ (e.g., PDFs).
 - _Improved HTML text scraping._ At the moment, the text extraction is quite rudimentary and the indexed data is of a low quality.
 It would be great to improve this.
 - _Back it with a server._ At the moment, users have to enter their own API keys.
 The resulting annoyance to the user is exaggerated by the inability to persist keys between browser sessions for security reasons.